bunkerity/bunkerweb/docs/ui-components.md

 ### Unmatch.vue

 Display a default message "no match" with dedicated icon.
-The message text can be overriden by passing a text prop.
+The message text can be overridden by passing a text prop.

 #### Parameters